 Yes.
 There are nearly 100 recent, peer reviewed studies by mental health professionals that show children growing up in shared parenting situations have outcomes that are indistinguishable from intact families.
 Children raised in single parent homes are at risk for poverty, homelessness, drug abuse, teenage pregnancy, suicide, and behavioral issues.

-Will this bill allow children to go to abusive homes?
+Will a bill allow children to go to abusive homes?

 No. The bill only allows for parents that are joint managing conservators the ability to have shared parenting time.
 Judges are prevented from awarding joint managing conservatorship to parents that have engaged in any form of abuse or domestic violence.
 (Tex.
 Fam.
 Code 153.004)

 The bill would only benefit children whose parents live close enough where school travel wouldn't be burdensome to the child.
 If parents live too far away, it won't work.

 Does shared parenting work in high conflict divorces?

 Yes.
 The goal of shared parenting is to protect a child's relationship with both parents.
 Even in high conflict situations, studies show children benefit.
 Studies also show that shared parenting reduces conflict effectively in the near term.